syncfusion/blazor-docs/src/layouts/splitter/style.md

----
-title: "Blazor Resizable Splitter | CSS Structure"
-component: "Splitter"
-description: "This section explains about the details of the CSS structures in the Blazor Splitter component."
----

 # CSS structures

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.